Aravind-2000/LibraryManagementSystem_Backend/README.md

 ## Configuration

-The application configuration can be modified in the `application.properties` file.
+The application configuration can be modified in the `application.yml` file.
 Some important configurations include:

 - Database connection details: Update the `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` properties to match your database setup.
 - Server port: Change the `server.port` property to specify the desired server port number.